fauria/spacehack-ammarify/README.md

 After uploading the application to Heroku, we setup two beacons to broadcast two URLs, one for each of the Wordpress pages that embedded the videos.

-That way we were able to illustrate the whole flow, form the recording of the video to the request of a new beacon and broadcast and discovery of the corresponding URL.
+That way we were able to illustrate the whole flow, form the recording of the video to the request of a new beacon, broadcast and discovery of the corresponding URL.

 # The pitch

 ![Team Ammarify pitching](https://raw.githubusercontent.com/fauria/spacehack-ammarify/master/pictures/the_pitch.jpg)

-Our team mate Javier Yuste pitched our project during the 4 minutes slot each team had assigned, earning a big round of applause from the public.
+Our teammate Javier Yuste pitched our project during the 4 minutes slot each team had assigned, earning a big round of applause from the public.

 During the next minute, he properly answered the questions raised by the jury, concerning feasibility, scalability and cost.